icidasset/diffuse/src/Static/About/About.md

 - You can select multiple tracks using the SHIFT key and then add that selection to the queue or a playlist by right clicking on the selection (desktop only).
 - You can reorder playlist tracks with drag-and-drop.
+- Double tap on a EQ setting to reset it to its default value.

 ### Search